-✨We are a Private Studio – By Appointments Only!✨
+✨We are a Luxury Piercing Boutique – By Appointment Only!✨

-⚠️NO WALK INS!
-All services including jewelry sales will need an appointment! ❌Sorry, we do not offer emergency jewelry replacement!
+⚠️All services including jewelry sales will need an appointment! ❌Sorry we do not accept walk ins and we do not offer emergency jewelry replacement!

 Your piercing session includes: consultation/curation, jewelry selection, and answering questions.The actual piercing part is fast! 🙂